garrows/browser-serialport/README.md

 ## Usage

 The library tries to emulate the node-serialport library with some minor differences.
-If you find some breaking inconsistancies, please submit an issue.
+If you find some breaking inconsistencies, please submit an issue.

 ```js